The Ultimate Aeonium Winter Care Guide

 Watering and Feeding

 Protect your plants from winter storms and hail, as these can damage leaves.
-Pot them in well-draining soil to prevent water damage during wetter months.
-Feeding is unnecessary for outdoor Aeoniums during winter.
+Pot them in well-draining soil and shelter from rain to prevent stem rot during wetter months.
+Feeding is unnecessary, and potentially harmful for Aeoniums during winter.

 If natural light is insufficient, grow lights can help.
 Even small inexpensive ones can be sufficient to get your plants through to the spring.